VegaDeftwing/OpGuidesHugoSrc/content/Engineering/WrappingUp/wrappingup.md

 ## Contributing to Open Source

-If you do need something to work on though, I really recommend adopting an open source project and giving it some contributions.
+If you do need something to work on, though, I really recommend adopting an open source project and giving it some contributions.
 You might even make some friends along the way.

 You don't have to start with something as big and as intimidating as the Linux kernel to contribute.
 You can do something as easy as fixing typos and adding content to a site like this one - *hint, hint* - or find some actual code repos on GitHub that are actively seeking maintainers and contributors.